Time-energy uncertainty relation from subcycle mode vacuum fluctuations of a quantum field

-\revv{In order to derive a time-energy uncertainty relation associated with the Gaussian subcycle vacuum fluctuations of the field, we note that the appropriate limit to consider is $\frac{\omega_0}{\sigma}\to 0^+$.
-Firstly, in general, the subcycle regime for the Gaussian-profile mode requires that $\omega_0\ll\sigma$ by definition.
-Physically, this regime is relevant for our purposes, as the Gaussian wavepacket \eqref{eq23} will contain excitations of a large range of frequencies for large $\sigma$.
-If $\omega_0$ is appreciably large while still being less than $\sigma$, then the wavepacket will contain excitations that are far from resonance with integer multiples of the detector's energy gap, $\omega_0$, and therefore have a lower probability of exciting the detector.
-In the limit as $\omega_0\to 0^+$, the energy gap becomes narrow, allowing a complete exchange of virtual particles to real detector excitations.
-Finally, at a mathematical level, the interaction duration becomes shorter for smaller values of $\frac{1}{\sigma}$, meaning that the interaction picture dynamics will become exact when truncated at lowest order in the Magnus expansion as $\sigma\to +\infty$ and $\omega_0\sim \sigma^{-1}\to 0^+$.
-More precisely, the strength of the interaction at time $t$ for $\theta_u=\frac{\pi}{2}$ is given by
+We note that the appropriate limiting regime to consider is $\frac{\omega_0}{\sigma}\ll 1$.
+Firstly, the subcycle regime already requires that $\omega_0\ll \sigma$ by definition.
+We note that the subcycle regime is crucial for our treatment, as it coincides with the rapid-switching regime in which the effective duration of the detector-field interaction is short.
+Under this condition, and in the operational regime of the electro-optic sampling implementation of this detection model considered in Ref. \cite{onoe2022realizing}, the effects of time-ordering on the dynamics of the statistical moments of interest can safely be neglected \cite{quesada2014effects,christ2013theory,lipfert2018bloch,onoe2022realizing} as we have done in Eq. \eqref{eq:effective subcycle unitary}.
+Furthermore, if $\omega_0$ is comparable to $\sigma$, then the wavepacket will contain excitations that are far from integer multiples of the detector resonance, $\omega_0$, and will therefore have a lower probability of exciting the detector.
+In the regime $\omega_0\ll\sigma$, the energy gap becomes narrow, allowing a complete exchange of vacuum subcycle particle content into detector excitations.} In this regime, we obtain the following relation between the time and energy uncertainties: